sumeetsule/Linear-Algebra-for-ML/README.md

-# In this repo I will be posting my progress of learning Linear Algebra for ML
+# This repo is about what I have learnt for Linear Algebra for ML